 Courtney proudly quotes a former conservative Danish prime minister: "Denmark is far from a socialist planned economy.
 Denmark is a market economy."
 Any Social Democrat, wherever they may be, would say that same thing.
 About 90 percent of the Danish and Swedish economies are in private hands, and they are some of the most successful in the world.
 The World Economic Forum (of Davos fame) has consistently rated Sweden and Denmark as the most business friendly.
 Forbes business magazine notes Sweden flourished " with investment per capita in Stockholm second only to Silicon Valley."
-The conservative Heritage Foundation ranks Denmark higher than the U.S. for economic freedom with Finland and Sweden just behind the U.S.
+The conservative Heritage Foundation ranks Denmark much higher (8th place) than the U.S. (17th) for economic with other social democratic countries ranked higher than Denmark.